ben-ng/phonegap-air/README.md

 There are other preferences you can set, too numerous to list in this guide.
 The most important one is the Product Name, which is the name of the app in the

 ## FAQ

+### Is This Allowed?

+Yes, Apple has changed its long-standing policy against this practice and now allows over-the-air updates of hybrid apps *so long as the purpose of the app does not change*.
+I have successfully gotten two apps using this technology accepted on the first try, explicity stating in my app review notes that over-the-air updates are performed.

 ### When Does The App Update?